Bongaigaon

-Bongaigaon (/bɒŋˈɡaɪɡaʊ/) is a town and administrative headquarters of Bongaigaon district in the Indian state of Assam.
+Bongaigaon (/bɒŋˈɡaɪɡaʊ/ or /bɔ.ŋai.ɡãʊ/) is a city and municipality in the Indian state of Assam.
 Its urban area spans across Bongaigaon and Chirang district.
-It also acts as the district headquarters of Bongaigaon district and commercial and industrial hub of the west part of the state of Assam.
-The New Bongaigaon Junction railway station is the 3rd largest railway station in Northeast Frontier Railway zone which is one of the major railway zones in India.
+It also acts as the administrative district headquarters of Bongaigaon district and commercial and industrial hub of the west part of the state of Assam.

+Bongaigaon is referred to as the gateway of railways in Assam, as its New Bongaigaon Junction railway station is the third largest railway station in Northeast Frontier Railway zone and second largest in Assam.

 Etymology

+The name Bongaigaon has been associated with more than one explanation.
+One explanation connects the name with the Aie River and its alluvial deposits.
+A low-lying area raised by riverine sand, pebbles and debris carried by recurrent floods was called “Bang”, described as an Indo-Mongoloid word corresponding to “Bam” in Assamese.
+The term referred to an artificially raised highland suitable for habitation and cultivation.
+The combination of “Bang” and “Aie” is explained as “Bangai”, which eventually came to be pronounced as “Bongai” and developed into “Bongaigaon.”

+This explanation was arrived at during a public meeting held on 27 July 2013, organised by the Bongaigaon Sanskritic Manch, in the presence of leading citizens, historians and scholars of the locality.
+The linguistic association of Bang/Bam may also be considered in the historical context of the Koch people, whose traditional language belongs to the broader Tibeto-Burman linguistic sphere of the region.

-According to lore, the name 'Bongaigaon' derives from the words 'bon' (wild) and 'gai' (cow).
-In the distant past, wild cows were often a menace to villagers in this area, due to which the district got its name.
+Another traditional explanation derives the name from “Bon” (wild) and “Gai” (cow), referring to the presence of wild cattle in the surrounding hills and forests.
+According to this tradition, wild cattle were once a menace to villagers and were driven away to protect crops, giving rise to the name Bon-Gai-Gaon.

 History

 Bijni Kingdom

 The area was ruled by zamindars hailing from the Koch belonging to Indo-Mongoloid ethnic group of peoples from the 16th century to the end of princely states in 1956.

 Administrative changes under British rule

 The original Goalpara district was first created in 1822 by David Scott, an employee of the East India Company and the first Commissioner of newly created North east Rangpur district headquarters at Rangpur town (now in Bangladesh).
 The newly created Goalpara district was connected with North-east Rangpur district for administration.
 The area, formerly part of the Bijni Kingdom, which included the undivided Garo Hills district constituted the Undivided Goalpara district area in 1822.
 In 1866, Garo Hills was separated from the Goalpara district area, and in the same year a new district named "Greater Koch Behar" was created and the remaining portion of Goalpara district was withdrawn from Rangpur and tagged with Koch Behar.
 In 1874 a new province, the Assam Valley Province, was created by the British government, and Goalpara district area was withdrawn from Koch Behar and tagged with Assam Province, which continues until today.
 The original Goalpara district is now split into five districts: Goalpara, Dhubri, Kokrajhar, Bongaigoan, and Chirang.